rust-lang-ua/rustcamp/1_concepts/1_9_phantom/README.md

 ## Transparency

-📚 [`PhantomData`]⏱0.25h is transparent for 📚 [auto traits][7]⏱0.25h, which means, for example, that `PhantomData<usize>` is `Send` and `Sized`, while `PhantomData<dyn Any>` is neither `Send` nor `Sized`.
+📚 [`PhantomData`] is transparent for 📚 [auto traits][7], which means, for example, that `PhantomData<usize>` is `Send` and `Sized`, while `PhantomData<dyn Any>` is neither `Send` nor `Sized`.

-In some situations this allows us to provide the exact semantics we need for a type (like 📚 [invariance][8]⏱0.25h for 📚 [a lifetime][9]⏱0.25h, for example).
+In some situations this allows us to provide the exact semantics we need for a type (like 📚 [invariance][8] for 📚 [a lifetime][9], for example).

 In other situations we don't actually care about semantics of the phantom type parameter at all.
-Moreover, we don't want the substituted type to change 📚 [auto traits][7]⏱0.25h implementations of the whole type in any way, preserving only the semantics of the actual contained data, as this may impose ergonomic problems to us:
+Moreover, we don't want the substituted type to change 📚 [auto traits][7] implementations of the whole type in any way, preserving only the semantics of the actual contained data, as this may impose ergonomic problems to us:
 ```rust
 struct Nonce<Of>(PhantomData<Of>, usize);